 At Rainforest Partnership, we’ve always had youth and next-Gens in key roles and leadership positions, and you’ll see that across our 2021 team.
 We’re proud to spotlight them and amplify their ideas and voices.

-To this end, our Rainforest Partnership delegation of six in Glasgow will be represented by 3 Gen Z leaders: Rosie Khan & Jamie Ziah, leaders of our Gen Z for the Trees, and Nia Gorbunova, our World Rainforest Day coordinator.
+To this end, our Rainforest Partnership delegation of six in Glasgow will be represented by three Gen Z for the Trees leaders: Rosie Khan & Jamie Ziah, leaders of our Gen Z for the Trees, and Nia Gorbunova, our World Rainforest Day coordinator.

 At their sides are our millennial board member Lucia Gallardo, board member Lina Constantinovici, board chair, Ani Chahal Honan, and myself.